wenjian80/soak8_lab/README.md

 #Update the below based on "NFS IP" in your labinfo.txt
 NFSIP=put ip here
 #NFSIP=10.0.0.6

+# save the file
+#Check content again
+more 00_setVariable.sh
 ```

 ## Step 00: Set Parameters